§ 28-30-22. Medical advisory board.

-§ 28-30-22 Medical advisory board. (a) The chief judge of the workers' compensation court, in consultation with the appropriate medical or professional association, shall appoint a medical advisory board which shall serve at the chief judge's pleasure and consist of eleven (11) members in the following specialties: one orthopedic surgeon; one neurologist; one neurosurgeon; one physiatrist; one chiropractor; one physical therapist; one internist; one psychiatrist or psychologist; and three (3) ad hoc physician members appointed at the discretion of the chief judge.
-Members of the board shall be reimbursed three hundred dollars ($300) per day served in the discharge of the board's duties, not to exceed six thousand dollars ($6,000) per member in any year.
+(a) The chief judge of the workers' compensation court, in consultation with the appropriate medical or professional association, shall appoint a medical advisory board that shall serve at the chief judge's pleasure and consist of eleven (11) members in the following specialties: one orthopedic surgeon; one neurologist; one physiatrist; one chiropractor; one physical therapist; one internist; one psychiatrist or psychologist; and four (4) ad hoc physician members appointed at the discretion of the chief judge.
+Members of the board shall be reimbursed five hundred dollars ($500) per day served in the discharge of the board's duties, not to exceed six thousand dollars ($6,000) per member in any year.
 The chief judge shall designate the chairperson of the board.

 (b) The chief judge is authorized, with the advice of the medical advisory board, to do the following:

-(2) Approve and promulgate rules, regulations, and procedures concerning the appointment and qualifications of comprehensive independent health care review teams which would be composed of any combination of one or more health care provider(s), rehabilitation expert(s), physical therapist(s), occupational therapist(s), psychologist(s), and vocational rehabilitation counselor(s).
+(2) Approve and promulgate rules, regulations, and procedures concerning the appointment and qualifications of comprehensive, independent health-care-review teams that would be composed of any combination of one or more health-care provider(s), rehabilitation expert(s), physical therapist(s), occupational therapist(s), psychologist(s), and vocational rehabilitation counselor(s).

 (3) Approve and administer procedures to disqualify or disapprove medical service providers and maintain the approved provider list.